 Approach to problematic asylum seekers

-The government is taking various measures to deal with problematic asylum seekers – for example speeding up the asylum application procedure, and giving asylum seekers from safe countries more austere accommodation.
+The government is taking various measures to deal with problematic asylum seekers – for example speeding up the asylum application procedure.
 Asylum seekers who engage in seriously anti-social behaviour may be transferred to the Enforcement and Supervision Centre (HTL).

 Approach to problematic asylum seekers